jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Bullseye (MC)
 Set: H.A.M.M.E.R.
 **Perfect Aim**
-When Bullseye uses **Perfect Aim** it will give him ATK until it’s equal to the defender’s DEF.
-But if the
-Defender gains or loses DEF later in the combat, that won’t affect
+When Bullseye uses **Perfect Aim** it will give him ATK until it’s equalto the defender’s DEF.
+But if theDefender gains or loses DEF laterin the combat, that won’t affectBullseye’s ATK.

-Bullseye’s ATK.
+**Everything’s a Weapon**
-With Everything’s a Weapon, you’ll put the top card of your deck into your
+With **Everything’s a Weapon**, you’llput the top card ofyour deck into yourKO pile before youchoose which enemycharacter toapply theeffect to.
-KO pile before you
-choose which enemy
-character to
-apply the
-effect to.